k23raj/even-ha/README.md

 # even-ha
-It is npm package that check given number even or not
+It is npm package that check given number is even or not